pawlovskiii/web3_simple_storage/README.md

 Ganache and ganache-cli are quite similar.
 The difference is that in ganache-cli you're using command line instead of desktop app.

-#### Additional file for private key
+#### Additional file for environment variable
-You must create file named **.env** in order to put there your exported private key (no matter, which way above you choose), but if you prefer working with TestNet I suggest to use [MetaMask](https://metamask.io/).
+You must create file named **.env** in order to put there your exported private key (no matter, which way above you choose).
+Also if you prefer working with TestNet I suggest to use [MetaMask](https://metamask.io/).
 It has to be in hexadecimal version, so we put **0x** at the beginning (only when you use TestNet, in ganache is right away, so check it carefully).
 ```
 export PRIVATE_KEY=0x...
 ```